Study summary

 This study will be in 2 parts.

 In Part 1, the most suitable dose of ASP1570 to give to people with advanced solid tumors will be worked out.
 Different small groups of people with advanced solid tumors will take lower to higher doses of ASP1570.
-People will either be given ASP1570 by itself, ASP1570 with another medicine called pembrolizumab, or ASP1570 with a standard cancer therapy.
+People will either be given ASP1570 by itself, or ASP1570 with pembrolizumab, ASP1570 with a standard cancer therapy, or ASP1570 with pembrolizumab, pemetrexed and carboplatin.
 The study treatment given depends on the type of cancer people have.
 There are different doses of ASP1570, with each group staying on the same dose.
-There is just 1 dose of pembrolizumab.
+There is just 1 standard dose of pembrolizumab.
 The dose of a standard cancer therapy depends on its label.
 After taking the lowest dose of ASP1570, the first group will be checked for medical problems.
-The next group can only take the higher dose of ASP1570 if the first group tolerates the lowest dose .
+The next group can only take the higher dose of ASP1570 if the first group tolerates the lowest dose.
 This will continue in the same way for each group.

 Each group will take tablets of ASP1570 either once or twice every day in a 21-day cycle.
-People taking part in Japan will stay in hospital for up to 21 days during the first treatment cycle only.
 People will continue with more treatment cycles on the same dose unless they can’t tolerate the study treatment, their cancer gets worse or the study doctor decides that person should stop treatment.
 People who also receive treatment with pembrolizumab will be infused with pembrolizumab on the first day of every other cycle of ASP1570 (once every 6 weeks).
-People who are receiving standard cancer therapy (with ASP1570) will be treated according to its label.
+People who are receiving a standard cancer therapy (with ASP1570) will be treated according to its label.

 Additional Study Details